Canada's Secret to Escaping the 'Liberal Doom Loop'

 To be clear, Canada has not discovered some magical elixir to eradicate intolerance, racism, or inequality, all of which are present in the nation of 36 million.
 Its indigenous communities, which have endured centuries of brutalization and discrimination, often live under conditions that are still described as “third world.”
 And the country is not equally welcoming to all newcomers.
 But at a time when anti-immigrant sentiment and populist politics are sweeping across Europe and America, Canada stands apart.

 What’s Canada’s secret?
-A unique blend of imperial history, bizarre geography, and provincial politics have forged something unique in the Great White North.
+A unique blend of imperial history, bizarre and desolate geography, and provincial politics have forged something unique in the Great White North.
 Countries now buckling under the strain of xenophobic populism should take note.

 The Dawn of a Multinational Nation